SherbyRobotics/racecar/README.md

 The RaceCar has many operating modes that allow you to test different functionnalities.
 The ROS controller Node, which control commands to the motor and the steering servo, has multiple high-level mode that are selected by joystick inputs (see [Controller modes](#controller-modes) table for more details).
 For instance, open-loop, closed-loop in velocity, closed-loop in position modes are available for both the propulsion and the steering.
 The Arduino has also multiple internal low-level modes (different than the high-level ones!!!) that are selected by the ROS controller Node.
 Empty operating mode templates are available in the source code for you to test custom control modes.

 ## Launch
+1. Follow those [instructions](https://github.com/SherbyRobotics/racecar/tree/master/images#restore-raspberrypi3-image) to flash your Raspberry Pi 3 with a pre-built image, or follow those [instructions](https://github.com/SherbyRobotics/racecar/tree/master/images#raspberrypi3-image) to setup from scratch.
+2. Connect the battery to Raspberry Pi 3.
+If installed as instructions above, you can connect your laptop by Wi-Fi on RaceCar's hotspot.
+Launch VNC from your laptop and connect to `10.42.0.1` (Raspberry Pi 3's IP).
+2. Flash the Arduino (need to be done only 1 time):
-1. Connect the Arduino mega 2560 of the RaceCar to the computer.
+    1. Connect the Arduino mega 2560 of the RaceCar to Raspberry Pi 3 if not already done.
-2. Flash the Arduino mega 2560 with the firmware file `racecar_propulsion_firmware.ino` (see [arduino firmware](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/racecar_propulsion_firmware)).
+    2. Flash the Arduino mega 2560 with the firmware file [racecar_propulsion_firmware.ino](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/racecar_propulsion_firmware) using Arduino IDE (select Arduino mega 2560 for target).
-3. Reconnect the Arduino mega 2560 to the USB-hub of the RaceCar.
-4. Connect the Raspberry Pi 3 to the the battery.
-5. Connect the Raspberry Pi 3 to a monitor with a HDMI cable.
-6. With the help of a keyboard, open a terminal using the command `ctrl` + `alt` + `t`.
-7. Launch ROS with the launch file `teleop.launch`. (see [launch file](https://github.com/SherbyRobotics/slash/tree/master/racecar/racecar_bringup/launch)).
-8. Disconnect the HDMI cable and turn on the motors by flipping the switch on the left side of the car.
+3. Turn on the motors by flipping the switch on the left side of the car.
 A green light will turn on.
+4. From a terminal (`ctrl` + `alt` + `t`), launch ROS with the launch file [teleop.launch](https://github.com/SherbyRobotics/racecar/tree/master/racecar_bringup/launch/teleop.launch):
+    ```bash
+    $ roslaunch racecar_bringup teleop.launch
+    ```
+5. To visualize the racecar in rviz:
+    ```bash
+    $ roslaunch racecar_bringup rviz.launch
+    ```
-9. Enable the joystick by performing an input combination to start.
+6. Enable the joystick by performing an input combination below to start.
-10. Enjoy!
+7. Enjoy!

 ## High-level Controller Modes